 The Autumn months are anything but quiet when it comes to entertainment.
 There are are plenty of outdoor and indoor events for your to enjoy.

-Enjoy around 40 stalls selling lovely locally made and produced goodies, plus local hot food and entertainment.
+Enjoy around 20 stalls selling lovely locally made and produced goodies, plus local hot food.
 Be sure to visit the independent shops and restaurants in Porthleven too.

 We usually enjoy lovely weather in Cornwall well into October.
 As we head into October and November there is always the possibility of a storm rolling in off the Atlantic Ocean.
 A spectacle that brings many from around Cornwall to see the waves in Porthleven.